 Cost of Living Vietnam Not rated yet

+I have some friends who work as English teachers in Vietnam.
+They teach at Raffles International College.
 I would like to know how much you think they …

 Expat Challenges Vietnam Not rated yet

 I wanted to know besides culture shock, a new language, missing your family, and different foods, what are the biggest challenges of moving to Vietnam? …

 traveling in vietnam was wonderful experience whether it was hitch ride ,monuments or sceneries of man made lake .I was completely mesmerized with the …

 ATM Machines in Vietnam Not rated yet